-With 1 to 2 grams of carbohydrate per stick, sugar-free gum in your low-carb diet should not cause you many worries.
-If you're chewing piece after piece, however, you may need to start paying attention -- not just for your low-carb diet but to prevent a bellyache, too.
+With 1 to 2 grams of carbohydrate per stick, sugar-free or keto gum in your low-carb diet should not cause you many worries.
+If you're chewing piece after piece or eating low-carb breath mints, however, you may need to start paying attention — not just for your low-carb diet but to prevent a bellyache, too.

-Each brand of sugar-free gum has its own set of ingredients, but most contain a gum base plus a variety of sugar alcohols, including sorbitol, mannitol or malitol, and artificial flavors.
+Each brand of sugar-free or carb-free gum has its own set of ingredients, but most contain a gum base plus a variety of sugar alcohols, including sorbitol, mannitol or malitol, and artificial flavors.
 Some brands also contain artificial sweeteners such as aspartame, sucralose or acesulfame.
-Soy lecithin, hydrogenated starch, carboxymethylcellulose and various other difficult to pronounce ingredients may also be present.
+Soy lecithin, hydrogenated starch, carboxymethylcellulose and various other difficult-to-pronounce ingredients may also be present.

 Sugar Alcohol Isn't Carb-Free